GCSE English at Grade 4 with a strong interest in performing and/or designing theatre.

 This course is aimed at students who:

-- Devising: You will work as part of a small group to create an original performance piece.
-This will be developed from an extract from an existing play text and will be influenced by the work of one key Theatrical Practitioner.
+Devising: You will work as part of a group (3-6) to create an original performance piece.
+This will be developed from an extract of an existing play text and will be influenced by the work of one key Theatrical Practitioner.
 This component is marked by your teacher.

-Text in Performance: Undertake a key role in the teacher-directed production of a full-length play.
-Also perform a monologue or duologue of your choice.
-These performances will be to an audience and examined by an external examiner.
+Text in Performance: You will undertake a key role in the teacher-directed production of a scripted play.
+You will also perform a monologue or duologue of your choice.
+These performances will be to an audience and examined by an external examiner

 Theatre Makers in Practice - You will complete one written exam (2.5hours) comprised of:

 1 Live Theatre Evaluation1 Set-text study (Acting & Designing)